codespammmer/better-windows-settings/README.md

 hello there, it seems you have stumbled on my repository. btw, dont expect for the code quality to be good-i am js a noob 😭

+i also uhh switched from windows to linux and didn't save my projects....

 ## what this dumb thing does
 [INSERT HERE]